LordDemonos/Quarm.Guide/README.md

 #### Sky:

 - Open World: All boss creatures will be spawned upon an Earthquake occurring without any scripted encounters needing to be completed
-- Keys are no longer no rent, and will add to the keyring.
+- Keys are no longer no rent, and will be added to the keyring.
 - Instance: You must complete the instance by progressing through it normally.
 - Instance: Keeper of Souls now spawns instantly on the death of a soul tamer without a waiting period.
 However, it is not possible to trigger multiple Keeper of Souls within the same 18 hour period.
 - You may only interact with the Key Master in Open World for the purpose of interacting with him as a merchant.